Currency: GBP

 We’ve all heard the excuse: “it’s down to human error” with the assumption that there’s nothing we can do about it.
 However, when any type of quality issue was caused by an operator doing something incorrectly; there will be a deeper root cause of the incident.
 These precursors or preconditions are referred to as human factors.

 TEC’s new 2-day course focuses on understanding why human errors occur in manufacturing operations, selecting and using the appropriate 'model' to search for root cause(s), finding and proving the human factor(s), then implementing effective ‘countermeasures’ to prevent or mitigate the consequences of human errors to downstream operations or the customer.
 You will also learn how to use practical psychology to help motivate staff to do the right thing, first time and every time – and strive for continual sustainable improvement.
-The course also includes physical devices to prevent future problems such as Poka Yoke, Jidoka, TPM and projected augmented reality (AR) and FMEAs.
+The course also includes physical devices to prevent future problems such as Ergonomics in manufacturing, Poka Yoke, Jidoka, TPM, Projected Augmented Reality (AR) and FMEAs.

 human errors ~ human factors ~ countermeasures